rollator3000/MS_omics/README.md

 ***Dr. rer. nat.
 Roman Hornung - Ludwig-Maximilians University - IBE***

 ## Project description
-This project compares different approaches to deal with blockwise missing data in trainsets!
-A dataset with blockwise missingness, consists of different folds, where each fold has different observed features - basically, it's like having different training-sets for the same response! *(different observed features for each training-set, where each trainingset has the same response value)* <br>
+This project compares different approaches to deal with blockwise missing data in trainsets! <br>
+A dataset with blockwise missingness, consists of different folds, where each fold has different observed features - basically, it's like having different training-sets for the same response *(different observed features for each training-set, where each trainingset has the same response value)*. <br>
-The Methods we use to deal with these kind of data are all based on the RandomForest approach (Breimann). <br> As a baseline Approach we use a model that only uses the train-obs. that are fully observed regarding the testset *(e.g. testset constits of Clinical Block and 2 Omics Block -> only use observations, that were fully observed in these 3 blocks)* <br>
+As a baseline Approach to tackle problems like this we use a model that only uses the train-obs. that are fully observed regarding the testset *(e.g. testset constits of Clinical Block and 2 Omics Block -> only use train observations, that were fully observed in these 3 blocks)*. <br>
-We will also try a classical imputation approach with 'missForest', so that we remove all missing datablocks from the train data, so that we can fit a regular RF on it! <br>
+We will also try a imputation approach with 'missForest', so that we impute all missing datablocks from the train data, so that we can fit a regular RF on it! <br>
 We will also have two RF Adaptions, that can deal with blockwise missingness.
 These Methods are trying to incorporate the different features from the different folds/ training-sets into a single Approach!

 **Example:**